holochain/wind-tunnel-runner/README.md

 > of the machine, but this will happen after a `colmena apply` which happens
 > automatically after the PR is merged to `main`.

-Now that the machine is registered on Tailscale, navigate to
-<https://nomad-server-01.holochain.org:4646/ui/clients> and check that the
-machine is also in the list of available Nomad clients, note that this will currently show the original name and not the new name if you changed it.
-The new name will take effect once Colmena applies its changes.

 Finally, add the new machine as a "node" to the `Colmena` definition in the [colmena.nix](colmena.nix) file, the name of the machine should match the name in the Tailscale dashboard.